Great Smoky Mountains Railroad 1702

-Great Smoky Mountains Railroad 1702 is an S160 class 2-8-0 "Consolidation" type steam locomotive built in September 1942 by the Baldwin Locomotive Works in Philadelphia, Pennsylvania, originally for the U.S. Army Transportation Corps during World War II.
-After the war ended, the No. 1702 locomotive worked on three different railroads in Arkansas and Nebraska.
+Great Smoky Mountains Railroad 1702 is an S160 class "Consolidation" type steam locomotive built in September 1942 by the Baldwin Locomotive Works in Philadelphia, Pennsylvania, originally for the U.S. Army Transportation Corps during World War II.
+After the war ended, the No. 1702 locomotive worked on two railroads in Arkansas and one in Nebraska.

-In late 1991, the No. 1702 locomotive was purchased by the Great Smoky Mountains Railroad (GSMR) in Bryson City, North Carolina, where it hauled tourist train excursions on the half of the former Southern Railway Murphy Branch, which spans 53 mi of track between Dillsboro and Nantahala, North Carolina.
+In late 1991, the No. 1702 locomotive was purchased by the Great Smoky Mountains Railroad (GSMR) in Bryson City, North Carolina, where it hauled tourist train excursions on the half of the former Southern Railway (SOU) Murphy Branch, which spans 53 mi of track between Dillsboro and Nantahala, North Carolina.
 In 2005, it went out of service due to firebox issues but was later restored back to operating condition and returned to service in 2016.
 No. 1702 is currently one of twenty-six S160 steam locomotives preserved in the United States and abroad.